UBC-MDS/DSCI_532_GROUP_111_FLIGHT_EXPLORER/CODE_OF_CONDUCT.md

 # Statement of Inclusion
 This project is created and maintained by people of different backgrounds orginating from the UBC Masters of Data Science program.
-As such, this project will adhere to the [MDS code of conduct](https://ubc-mds.github.io/resources_pages/code_of_conduct/).
+As such, this project will adhere to the [MDS code of conduct](https://ubc-mds.github.io/resources_pages/code_of_conduct/) and the [UBC Student Code of Conduct](https://students.ubc.ca/campus-life/student-code-conduct).
 Similarly, anyone contributing towards this project are expected to be courteous, understanding and welcoming of diversity.

 # Expected Behavior
 In accordance with the Inclusion Statement, all interactions regarding this project are expected to: